Raid on Galați(1821)

 Filiki Eteria achieved victory over Ottoman garrison.

-The victory achieved by the Romanian army at Galați had both military and political consequences, as not only was the front saved, but the Bolshevikization of other Russian military units along the front line (totaling approximately one million soldiers) and even of Moldavia was avoided.
+The victory achieved by the Romanian army at Galați had both military and political consequences, as not only was the front saved, but the Bolshevikization of other Russian military units along the front line (totaling approximately one million soldiers) and even of Moldova was avoided.
 At that time, the city of Galați, a Danube port located between the Siret River (beyond which were the armies of the Central Powers) and the Prut River (beyond which a large part of the Russian army had retreated in disorder), represented the southernmost point on the front line.
-Following this victory, Bessarabia was able to receive the military aid it had requested, allowing it to protect its population from the looting and crimes committed by the retreating Russian armies in great disorder.
+Following this victory, Basarabia was able to receive the military aid it had requested, allowing it to protect its population from the looting and crimes committed by the retreating Russian armies in great disorder.
 Galați was not the only location where Russian soldiers clashed with Romanians.

 Historical Record